 FAT stands for File Allocation Table, and it is a file system commonly used in USB flash drives.
 FAT was introduced way back in 1977 and is compatible with virtually all operating systems.
 This means that Macs, PCs, Linux machines, and even phones can read FAT files.

 Because of FAT’s near universal compatibility, it is the ideal format for file sharing between devices.
 It is for this reason that most USB drives and SD cards are formatted in FAT32 straight from the manufacturer, as it’s going to work right out of the box with no additional formatting required.

 Despite the fact that FAT32 is so versatile, Windows 10 does not allow you to format drives in FAT32.
 This may seem like an odd choice; however, there is a reason for that.

 Since the FAT32 file system is so old, there are two significant limitations.
 The first is that the FAT32 file architecture cannot be used on drives larger than 16TB.
 Admittedly, this isn’t a huge issue for most people.
 However, the second drawback of FAT32 can be a bigger headache: FAT32 cannot handle individual files over 4GB in size.

 FAT32 has been replaced by the more modern exFAT (extended file allocation) file system. exFAT has a greater file-size limit than FAT32.
 The only downside to exFAT is that it was developed by Microsoft and therefore owns all the patents.
-This means that the ability to manipulate the exFAT file structure, such as read, write, and repair capabilities, must be licensed.
-Unfortunately this means there can be some compatibility issues when using exFAT.
+This means the ability to manipulate the exFAT file structure, such as read, write, and repair capabilities, must be licensed.
+Unfortunately, this means there can be some compatibility issues when using exFAT.
 This makes FAT32 a bit easier to work with, despite the file-size limitations.